mrinoybanerjee/Huberman_AI/README.md

 ## Project Overview

-"Huberman_AI: A Conversational Bot Channeling Dr. Andrew Huberman's Expertise"
+"Longevity_AI: A Conversational Bot Channeling Dr. Andrew Huberman's and Dr. Peter Attia's Expertise"

-Huberman_AI is a RAG-based chatbot that distills Dr. Andrew Huberman's podcast, Huberman Lab into actionable advice.
+Longevity_AI is a RAG-based chatbot that distills Dr. Andrew Huberman's and Dr. Peter Attia's, into actionable advice.
 Designed for those looking to use science-based tools and protocols to enhance longevity, mental health, focus, and well-being.

 ## Installation

-To get Huberman_AI up and running on your local machine, follow these steps:
+To get Longevity_AI up and running on your local machine, follow these steps:

 1. **Clone the repository:**